lozymon/lm.maker/README.md

 ### Globaly load StyleSheet and JavaScript files

-If you have a javascript or a style sheet file that you want to load globally in make you can use the tpo.json.js to achieve that.
+If you have a javascript or a style sheet that you want to load globally in make, you can use the tpo.json.js to achieve that.
 The file is located in the Maker.commons\lm folder, se the example below to how you can include your file

 ```javascript